sm-dstoll/guides/embed-widget-on-google-sites/README.md

 # Embedding DP Widget on Google Sites Domain

 Google Sites web pages deployed with a Soul Machines Widget do not have a dependable originating URL that we are able to authorize when creating an API key in DDNAS.
-Simple adding a custom UI domain of `https://sites.google.com` to your configuration does not work, as Google seems to generate a random originating URL for the requests to our server.
+Simply adding a custom UI domain of `https://sites.google.com` to your configuration does not work, as Google seems to generate a random originating URL for the requests to our server.

 ![](./cors.png)